galchapman/Scouting-2022/README.md

 ### The orange alliance API

 We use it to fill all the teams for an event.
-How ever you can do without it in that case you can drop all it's api code in the project.
+However, you can do without it in that case you can drop all it's api code in the project.
 The code for the integration is in the [toa_api module](server/toa_api) and is a part of the initialization of the server.
 To remove it just remove the relevant code and remove the arguments [NewServer method](server/server.go) requires.